sumitmaji/kubernetes/install_k8s/gok-cloud/RABBITMQ_DEBUG_GUIDE.md

 ### **Issue 3: Controller Pod Not Found**
 **Symptoms:**
 ```
-❌ No controller pod found with label 'app=web-controller'
+❌ No controller pod found with label 'app=gok-controller'
 ```

 **Solutions:**